Does Fitting Really Matter?

 THE RIGHT FIT

 Our staff have extensive training in fitting shoes properly.
-They take the time to measure every customer’s foot* to ensure they are recommending suitable brands and styles for each individual.
+Using a Brannock device they take the time to measure every customer’s foot to ensure they are recommending suitable brands and styles for each individual.
 As a rule of thumb, there should be about 1-1.5cm at the end of your shoe for your toes to move.
 For open-toed shoes, ensure your toes are lying flat and not uncomfortably squashed together.
 Prior to buying, try wearing the same type of sock you would normally wear for the activity you’re buying the shoes for.

 Tip: If you’re shopping online and unsure of your size, our Customer Service team is here to help!